Enjoy our modern designs

 The Fierce Competitors

-Modern pool's intensity can be traced directly to Earl "The Pearl" Strickland, whose five U.S. Open 9-Ball Championships came with a side of psychological warfare that redefined competitive pool.
-Strickland didn't just play opponents; he dismantled them systematically, using a combination of surgical precision and mental intimidation that left even seasoned professionals rattled.
+Modern pool's intensity can be traced to Earl "The Pearl" Strickland, whose five U.S. Open 9-Ball titles arrived with psychological warfare that rattled opponents.

-"Playing Earl was like boxing someone who hits you before you even know you're in a fight," said one former tour professional, requesting anonymity.
-"He had this way of making you doubt everything you thought you knew about your own game."
+"Playing Earl was like boxing someone who hits you before you even know you're in a fight," said one former tour professional.
+"He made you doubt your own game."

 The Alchemy of Greatness